 You only need 3 main ingredients to make these melting snowman Oreo balls.
 They include a fudgy snowman Oreo ball made with cream cheese and Oreo cookie crumbs, topped with sweet melted white chocolate, and sitting on top of an Oreo cookie.
 They’re the perfect fun, festive, and sweet treat to make with kids these holidays.

-Hey Friends!
 This post is sponsored by OREO, but all opinions and ramblings contained herein are my own.
-Lucky you ☺
+Lucky you ☺.

-Today I’m making my son very happy because OREO cookies are in my kitchen.
-My daughter is happy because she gets to be creative and have fun, and I’m happy because this is a very low fuss and low mess project with results that look like I spent way more time on it than I actually did!
+Today I’m making my family very happy because Oreo cookies are in my kitchen.
+This melting snowman Oreo ball recipe is great to make with kids as they can be creative and decorate the snowmen however they want.
+But it also makes me happy because this is a very low-fuss and low-mess project with results that look like I spent way more time on it than I actually did.

-To begin with, you’ll need: Holiday OREO cookies, White Almond Bark (or white baking chips), Cream Cheese, and whatever you choose to adorn the little guys with.
-For me, that means an miniature chocolate chips, red gel decorating icing, and some sour candy strips to cut into nose shapes.
+- Decorations: for me, that means miniature chocolate chips, red gel icing, and some sour candy strips to cut into nose shapes.